 Following the success of The Blues Brothers, Dan Aykroyd began drafting Ghostbusters.
 Inspired by his own fascination with the supernatural, Aykroyd imagined starring in this passion project alongside his best friend/frequent collaborator John Belushi.
 (SNL alum Eddie Murphy was Aykroyd’s original choice to play the third Ghostbuster.)
-But after the Animal House star’s sudden death in March of that year, the film was re-imagined, and re-written with Harold Ramis into the New York City adventure that’s delighted audiences for decades.
+But after the Animal House star’s sudden death in March of that year, the film was re-imagined.
+It was re-written with Harold Ramis into the New York City adventure that’s delighted audiences for decades.
 But Belushi’s spirit still made it into the final cut.
 Literally.

 The Writing of ‘Ghostbusters’